 Vocabulary development is a very important part of our curriculum.
-Every week we introduce new vocabulary in the whole school assembly.
-These words are shared with parents in the newsletter.
 Teachers plan for the vocabulary that they will teach in relation to the curriculum.
 Vocabulary in all subjects is made high profile through specific teaching and in displays.

 Every classroom has a vocabulary tree on display in the classroom.